OWN: empowering consumers to choose the right period products

 overview.

-OWN enables customers to sample menstrual products at a discounted price and track their experiences with each product to inform future purchases.
-It also promotes sustainability by providing methods to donate unused or unwanted products.
+OWN enables customers to sample menstrual products at a discounted price and track their product usage experiences.
+OWN combines in-store sampling with digital tracking.

 A mobile app prototype